keboola/connection-docs/sunkendatatemple/index.md

 ## Dive 5
 For this puzzle you’ll need to use Keboola again --- this time its “bucket sharing” feature.
 Its job is to simplify sharing data between different projects or teams within the organization.
 It’s pretty straightforward.
-Go to the “Storage” section, and click on the “link shared bucket” button:
+Go to the “Data Catalog” section, and click on the “USE THIS” button:

 {: .image-popup}
 ![Screenshot - Go to Storage click link](/sunkendatatemple/22-storage.png)